 If you don’t feel like making dinner, you definitely don’t want to make lunch for the next day.
 I have three lunches to make each evening, and it’s the last thing I feel like doing after a long day at work.

 Solution: Start buying snacks and easy things to pack for lunch now.
 Divide large bags into serving-sized containers so you just have to grab it and go.
+Use them to make your own snack packs.

 Some of my favorite foods to stock up on include: